St Bernards Well

 • People aged 65 and over and those under 65 who fall into a risk group or have a serious medical condition are eligible for the Pneumococcal vaccine.
 Again, contact the team if you have not been invited by letter.

-• The HPV vaccine is given in schools to all S1 children are eligible men (up to the age of 45) who engage in sexual activity with other men.
+• The HPV vaccine is given in schools to all S1 children and eligible men (up to the age of 45) who engage in sexual activity with other men.
 If you have missed a dose, make an appointment with the team.

 If you are travelling abroad, you can check the Fit to Travel website to see what vaccines are advisable, check if you need anti-malarials and get advice on how to keep yourself well.
 If you need a consultation, you can book this at NHS Lothian's Travel Clinic.